the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

 ### Step 3.
 Replace the If Statements

 Now we will use the command list we have built instead of the original if statements.
-This will make the code much smaller, and it will completely remove the branching flow that if statements cause.
-Instead the code will be appear more linear.
+This will make the code much smaller by removing the branching that if statements cause.

 We will do this by using the Linq operator `First` to select the first element of the command list that has a predicate which returns true, for the character that is passed in (the one pressed by the user).
 This is really simple, you will probably have written a statement like this many times.